michelecomfort/birthday-calendar-ui/README.md

 ### Iteration 4 (extension)

-When the user makes a birthday, the application should make a post request to the API.
+When the user makes a birthday, the application should make a POST request to the API.
 The new birthday should still exist upon reloading the page.

 Note:
 - Keep any fetch calls you write in the App component for now.
 If you have time to refactor your fetch calls into a separate helper file, that is fine, but it is *NOT* a requirement for this application.

 ### Iteration 5 (extension)

 Delete a birthday when the user clicks the `X` button.
 The deletion should persist upon reloading the page.
+You'll need to make a DELETE request for this.

 ### Other Extensions
 * Add error handling for the form so that only valid numbers are accepted.